Excel VBA For Next Loop

-Step 11: Run this code and see the value in A2 cell.
+Step 11: Run this code and see the value in the A2 cell.

 So, we got the second serial number value.

-Step 12: Now press F8 key it will again back to the above line to repeat the code.
+Step 12: Now press the F8 key.
+It will again back to the above line to repeat the code.
 This time Serial_Number value will be 3.

 So the line code: Cells(Serial_Number, 1).Value = Serial_Number is equal to:

 Cells(3, 1).Value = 3.
 (Cells (3,1) means Row3 & Column1 i.e. A3 cell).

 Step 14: Press F8 to execute the highlighted line and see the value in the A3 cell.

 Step 15: Now keep pressing F8.
 It will keep inserting the serial numbers.
 The moment value of the variable Serial_Number is 10 it will stop looping and exit the loop.